Skip to main content

 Cost: Free

-This free three-week residential summer program is for New York City high schoolers entering their senior year and helps students build essential skills in critical thinking along with college-level reading and writing.
-Over the course of the program, students will participate in discussion-based seminars led by NYU faculty and meet with student leaders, community activists, and global citizens.
+This free three-week residential summer program is for New York City high schoolers entering their senior year.
+The program helps students build essential skills in critical thinking, along with college-level reading and writing.
+Throughout the summer, students explore political philosophy and social justice topics while developing their leadership capabilities.
+Participants also receive mentoring and support through the college application process.

 This program is only open to New York City residents.